HatsuSixty/loisp/README.md

 ## Quick Start

-To compile the generated assembly, the compiler uses the [yasm](https://yasm.tortall.net/) assembler, so you will need to have it installed:
+To compile the generated assembly, the compiler uses the [flat assembler](https://flatassembler.net/), so you will need to have it installed:

 ```console
 $ echo "(print (+ 34 35))" > test.loisp